-Then Visplore should look like the following image.
-The "Time Series" view time series shows that this variable really has no values most of the time:
+Then Visplore should look like this, indicating that this variable has no values most of the time:

 As the example dataset contains much more time series than can be displayed at a time, you can scroll them in the Statistics overview.
 Either by using the mouse wheel, or using a scrollbar on the left side.